OrganicDreamer/DNA-parts-list-creator/README.md

   2. Run the script.
 In RStudio the keyboard shortcut is Ctrl+Alt+R. This defines the function deleteLotsOfPartsFromList()

   3. In R console window, for as many parts as you want to delete type: deleteLotsOfPartsFromList("part name 1", "part name 2", "part name 3").

-    DISC is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    DISC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.